It's a Business

-It's a Business was a television sitcom that aired on the DuMont Television Network for 10 episodes.
+It's a Business is a television sitcom that aired on the DuMont Television Network for ten episodes in 1952.

 Broadcast history

 It's a Business aired on DuMont from March 19 to May 21, 1952, replacing Famous Jury Trials, and was a half-hour program that aired on Wednesdays at 9 pm.
 The series starred Bob Haymes and Leo De Lyon as Broadway song publishers in the 1900s, during the vaudeville era, and Dorothy Loudon as their secretary.

+The series was set in a time prior to prohibition, and episodes included songs from that period as the stars tried to publish songs and get popular singers of that er to use them.
+Haymes, De Lyon, and Loudon sang some of the songs.

 Production

 The program was directed by Frank Bunetta and written by Bob Weiskopf.
 Paul Rosen was the producer.
-Mort Lindsey directed the music It was broadcast live from the Adelphi Theatre in New York City.
+Mort Lindsey directed the music It was broadcast live from the Adelphi Theatre in New York City with no studio audience.

 Episode status

 As with most DuMont series, no episodes are known to survive.